JackBro/imm_engine/README.md

 Current State:
 ---------------
-This open source project is not guarantee to be the latest version compared with Dragon's Ingot.
+This open source project is just a technic showcase.
+It is not guarantee to be the latest version compared with Dragon's Ingot.

 Disadvantage List:
 ------------------